Global Road Safety Initiative

 San Diego, CA Road Safety

-We first cover San Diego, CA. As of 2016, there has been a 5 percent increase in traffic accidents totaling over 21,000.
-Richard Morse, a San Diego personal injury lawyer, provides insight into the many causes for the increase in crashes, including poor road conditions and an increase in distracted driving.
+Our latest road safety report provides insight into the many causes for the increase in crashes, including poor road conditions and an increase in distracted driving.

 Our comprehensive report also discusses the steps the city of San Diego is taking to improve road safety including: